 A sampling of opinions -

 Premature - Scientific American‘s Alla Katsnelson says the findings NASA released last week were incomplete and at times contradictory.
 Dubious to begin with, the results of the study were “communicated to non-specialists” in a slapdash manner that suggested a “new chemistry of life” had been discovered, a claim that was “at best premature.”
 Katsnelson notes the study fails to identify any compounds containing arsenic, a glaring oversight considering “the team could have directly confirmed or disproved the presence of arsenic in the DNA or RNA using targeted mass spectrometry.”
-The researchers also ignore indications in their own data that, rather than building biomolecules, the bacteria is “simply absorbing and isolating arsenate while making use of the trace phosphates in its environments.”
+The researchers also ignore indications in their own data that, rather than building biomolecules, the bacterium are “simply absorbing and isolating arsenate while making use of the trace phosphates in its environments.”

 Very Flawed – Carl Zimmer at Slate blames the researchers for failing to take “basic precautions to avoid misleading results … when the NASA scientists took the DNA out of the bacteria, for example, they ought to have taken extra steps to wash away any other kinds of molecules.
 Without these precautions, arsenic could have simply glommed to the DNA, like gum on a shoe.”
 The title of Zimmers article was “This Paper Should Not Have Been Published“.